digamo/diflix/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000] to view it in the browser.
+Open [http://localhost:8080] to view json that populates the video list.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.